How to Uninstall and Reinstall iTunes on Mac

 There’s not much better than playing your favorite tunes on your favorite device.
 You’ve been doing it for years until iTunes started acting up.

 Unless you’re into abrasive electronic music, neither freezes nor crashes improve your listening experience.
 Clearly, it’s time to uninstall iTunes.
-But the minute you try it, a message pops up:
+But the minute you try it, a message pops up: “iTunes can’t be modified or deleted because it’s required by macOS.”
 Is there a way around it?
 Of course!

-If you think iTunes has outstayed its welcome on your Mac, follow our guide to uninstall it.
+If you think iTunes has outstayed its welcome on your Mac, follow our guide to uninstall it through the following methods:

-1. Removing iTunes with a macOS update
+1. Removing iTunes with a macOS update.

-2. Uninstalling iTunes completely
+2. Uninstalling iTunes completely.

-3. Removing iTunes-related files with Terminal
+3. Removing iTunes-related files with Terminal.

-4. Deleting iTunes with MacKeeper
+4. Deleting an app with MacKeeper.

-5. Reinstalling iTunes
+5. Reinstalling iTunes.

-How to remove iTunes with a macOS update
+1. How to remove iTunes with a macOS update

 Before we go into the details of iTunes uninstallation, let’s discuss why the app crashes and freezes in the first place.
 The reason for poor iTunes performance is simple—Apple no longer supports it.